roybailey/research-html/README.md

 -------------------------|------------
 `npm install`            | to install Grunt
-`grunt download`         | to download all the assets referenced in the code (so they work offline) `http-server public`     | to run local http server for running the site `http://localhost:8080`  | straight directory list for you to explore
+`grunt download`         | to download all the assets referenced in the code (so they work offline) `npm start`              | starts http server on port 8181 for local viewing

 #### Sample pages